Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 The program tracks points or rewards based on visits or money spent.
 Users can redeem loyalty rewards directly through the website when booking future services.

+### Future developments
+For future development, I recommend prioritizing User Stories 5 and 6, which were identified as 'nice to have' but were not included in the scope of the current MVP.
+Additionally, the website would greatly benefit from the integration of a fully functional payment and booking system, as well as the implementation of a rewards scheme.

 ### Wireframes
 Wireframes created using balsamic:
 WEB VIEW